Deltares/pyflwdir/README.rst

     # When printing the FlwdirRaster instance we see its attributes.
     print(flw)

-Now all pyflwdir FlwdirRaster methods are available, for instance the stream_order method which returns a map with the Strahler order of each cell.
+Now all pyflwdir FlwdirRaster methods are available, for instance the subbasins method which creates a map with unique IDs for subbasin with a minumum stream_order.

 Browse the `docs API <https://deltares.gitlab.io/wflow/pyflwdir/reference.html>`_ for all methods

 .. code-block:: python

-    stream_order = flw.stream_order()
+    subbasins = flw.subbasins()

 Getting started
 ===============